HanroHorn/TransactionProcessor/README.md

 - Since the document format is MT940 only xml and csv files are accepted.
 - I added some basic file structure validation which can be enhanced further in the future.
 - I used the following two npm-packages to parse content from the files
 - Papaparse: A popular CSV parsing tool with +2 million weekly downloads.
 The last publish was 2 years ago but it has no dependencies and is quite stable.
 In a real world project I would be much more thorough when searching for the right package.
 For this assessment application I find that this package well suited.
+Link to package: https://www.npmjs.com/package/papaparse
 - fast-xml-parser: A very popular XML parsing, validating and building tool with +23 million weekly downloads.
 It's well maintained with a wide range of functionality.
 It suited my needs for this assessment application perfectly.
+Link to package: https://www.npmjs.com/package/fast-xml-parser

 #### Transaction Validation
 - I focused on the 2 mandatory validations mentioned in the assessment spec but felt that there were some small but valuable validations which I could add to improve the overall robustness of the validation process.